 Piezometric data has also been downloaded from data loggers operating in P1, P2A, P3 and P4 and made available by SBC.
-Groundwater level details have been recorded by the instruments at six hourly intervals from the date of installation 29th June 2004 to 5th November 2009 and from 3rd February and 16th March 2010 to June 2011.
+Groundwater level details have been recorded by the instruments at six hourly intervals from the date of installation 29th June 2004 to 5th November 2009 and from 3rd February and 16th March 2010 to December 2011.
 Gaps in the data record have been the result of data logger malfunction and servicing when the loggers were out of commission.
 Within the upper piezometers, groundwater levels are affected by rainfall.
 At various times over the monitoring period, peaks in groundwater levels have been experienced.
-An analysis of rainfall data indicates that peaks in groundwater levels have been the result of periods of precipitation which have resulted in raised groundwater levels.
+An analysis of rainfall data indicates that peaks in groundwater levels have been the result of periods of increased precipitation.
 This phenomenon is illustrated in graphical data from BH P4 where the peaks and troughs of groundwater levels are more pronounced than in the other graphs.
 The piezometers, within this borehole, have been installed at shallower depths than the other instruments and are therefore more sensitive and responsive to groundwater fluctuations.